YanyZeng/mbDenoise/README.md

 # mbDenoise
-Microbiome data denoising framework (mbDenoise) with zero-inflated probabilistic PCA, which can be used for downstream statistical analysis including ordination, compositional normalization, differential abundance analysis, etc.
+Microbiome data denoising framework (mbDenoise) with zero-inflated probabilistic PCA, which can be used for downstream high-level statistical analysis, including ordination, compositional normalization, differential abundance analysis, etc.

 # Installation
 You can also install the released version of mbDenoise from github with: